16 April 2025

 What is safety leadership?

-Simply put: as a leader, you shape how people approach safety.
-Not just through words, but through your actions.
+Very simply: as a leader you help shape how people deal with safety.
+Not only through words, but above all through behaviour.

 A safety leader:

-• Considers safety in every decision, not just after incidents
+• Includes safety in every decision, not only in the event of incidents.

-• Shows exemplary behaviour, even when it’s hard
+• Shows role model behaviour, even when it is difficult.

-• Opens up discussions about mistakes, without blame or shame
+• Opens the conversation about mistakes, without blame or shame.

-• Sees safety not as a barrier, but as the foundation of good work
+• Sees safety not as an obstacle, but as the foundation of good work.

-Leadership happens in interaction.
-Safety lives in how you show up, communicate, listen, and act.
+Leadership arises in interaction.
+Safety therefore lives in how you are present, communicate, listen, and act.

-“Your team watches less what you say, and more what you do.”
+“Your team pays less attention to what you say, and more to what you do.”

-Many companies invest in systems and tools but neglect the behavioural side.
+We often see that companies invest in systems and tools but skip the behavioural side.
+That is like building a top-class kitchen without investing in the chef.

-• Leaders set goals but don’t lead by example
+• Leaders set goals but do not set the right example.

-• Mistakes are punished rather than used as learning moments
+• Mistakes are punished instead of used as learning moments.

-Many safety programs fail because they overlook the human factor.
-People don’t do what’s in the policy – they do what their leader considers normal.
+Many safety programmes fail because the human aspect is missing.
+People do not do what is in the policy, they do what their leader considers normal.

-So what does work?
-Seven habits of strong safety leaders
+So how?
+Five habits of strong safety leaders

 At Samurai at Work, we train leaders in safety leadership every day.
 These are the five habits that truly make an impact: